Congratulations for the receiving a grant!

 Once you have read the instructions, proceed to the online service.

-Disbursement and using of grants
+Payment, withdrawal and use of grants

+Once you have been awarded a grant or project grant, please, submit a payment request through our online service.
 The payment request is submitted via our online service by using the same login information used for the application.
 In addition to the payment schedule, you will need to provide other details such as your banking details.
 The request is signed electronically.

 For a grant for a working group, the person responsible for the group (=main recipient) handles the disbursement.
 They are responsible for distributing the grant among the group members and entering their banking details into the online service when they make the payment request.
 The grant is paid to the individuals and to the bank accounts the main recipient has provided.